Torabiy/HLS-CMDS/README.md

 - **Auscultation Landmarks:** Right Upper Sternal Border, Left Upper Sternal Border, Lower Left Sternal Border, Right Costal Margin, Left Costal Margin, Apex, Right Upper Anterior, Left Upper Anterior, Right Mid Anterior, Left Mid Anterior, Right Lower Anterior, and Left Lower Anterior.
 - **Applications:** AI-based cardiopulmonary disease detection, unsupervised sound separation techniques, deep learning for audio signal processing.

+ For more details on the dataset, including collection methods and technical information, please refer to:

 ## About the Code

 This repository includes Python scripts designed to work with the **Heart and Lung Sounds Dataset (HLS-CMDS)**.
 The provided code helps in visualizing and analyzing the audio signals in different ways.
 Below are the main features of the code: